dendronhq/dendron-site/vault/dendron.faq.md

 Its a bit of a hack and something that should go away in July 2021, when we switch to NextJs based publishing.

-### VSCode is telling me I have to authorize Dendron to run some code
+### VS Code is telling me I have to authorize Dendron to run some code

-VSCode recently introduced a feature called [**_workspace trust_**](https://code.visualstudio.com/docs/editor/workspace-trust), which lets you choose whether or not you trust a project folder in VSCode for automatic code execution.
+VS Code recently introduced a feature called [**_workspace trust_**](https://code.visualstudio.com/docs/editor/workspace-trust), which lets you choose whether or not you trust a project folder in VS Code for automatic code execution.

-Since Dendron creates a workspace for your notes, VSCode is asking you if you trust the workspace Dendron just created for you.
+Since Dendron creates a workspace for your notes, VS Code is asking you if you trust the workspace Dendron just created for you.

 You can choose not to trust the workspace and be in **_restricted mode_**.